Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 + `event` is a [`FileMonitorEvent`](@ref), describing the type of action performed, see below
 + `self` is a descriptor pointing to the file or folder that is being monitored
-+ `other` is a descriptor that may or may not point to the other releveant file, see below
++ `other` is a descriptor that may or may not point to the other relevant file, see below
 + `Data_t` is any arbitrary data

 The following monitor events are supported: